This article was reviewed and updated on July 31, 2020

 Wells Fargo requires business owners to have at least two years in business to qualify, but the lender doesn’t specify any other requirements.

-If you don’t qualify for the SBA-backed line of credit, but your credit history isn’t in great shape, you may be able to get the secured line of credit by using a Wells Fargo savings or certificate of deposit account as collateral.
+If you don’t qualify for an unsecured line of credit, you may be able to get a secured line of credit by using a Wells Fargo savings or certificate of deposit account as collateral.

 Bank of America business line of credit